TCI Global Toolkit: AdvocacyAdvocacy with Family Planning Champions

 - Include active champions in various national and international meetings and trainings.
 You may invite them to deliver a keynote address or to participate in a discussion forum.

 Follow-up and monitor advocacy efforts

 - Maintain and manage a list of identified champions in your community (executive, political leaders, administrators and religious leaders).

-- Track capacity-building efforts among champions on family planning and provision of messages.
+- Track capacity-building efforts among champions on accurate family planning messages.